 What is transition risk?

-While these risks are interconnected, policy and regulatory risks are often top of mind for investors as they attempt to navigate an increasingly aggressive low-carbon agenda – implemented in a variety of ways – that could have capital and operational consequences to their assets.
+Transition risks are business-related risks that follow societal and economic shifts toward a low-carbon and more climate-friendly future.
+These risks can include policy and regulatory risks, technological risks, market risks, reputational risks, and legal risks.
+These risks are interconnected and often top of mind for investors as they attempt to navigate an increasingly aggressive low-carbon agenda that can create capital and operational consequences to their assets.

 For asset managers and investors alike, estimating the overall transition risk associated with a portfolio can be a daunting task.

 Get up to speed quickly on the transition risks residing in your portfolio

 For GRESB Members, getting an executive-level understanding of transition risk across portfolios and a projection of when individual assets may become at risk is both easy and inexpensive.
 This is because:

 - Your insights are already prepared.
 The Transition Risk Report draws on existing asset-level data in the GRESB Portal, making it the quickest and most cost-effective way to uncover transition risk without additional reporting.

 - We show you three levels of insights.
 Built from asset-level data, the Transition Risk Report provides a clear picture of risk in individual assets and aggregated across regions.
 The global summary is a snapshot of your whole portfolio.